 When it comes to weight loss, some people find it harder than others.
 This is why the weight loss product industry is once again currently in one of its ‘boom’ periods.
-For example, a lot of beverage products have now jumped on the fitness bandwagon and promises assistance when it comes to shedding off some of that bodyweight.
-Beverages that contain L-carnitine, for example, touts that they can help burn fat faster.
+For example, a lot of beverage products have now jumped on the fitness bandwagon and promise assistance when it comes to shedding off some of that body weight.
+Beverages that contain L-carnitine, for example, touts that can help burn fat faster.

 It piqued my curiosity which is marketing 101.
 So, now I took it upon myself to do some tests as to just how effective this new type of fitness drink truly is.
 Let us take a closer look at this, quite outlandish new beverage and figure out just how effective it is when it comes to weight loss.

 As a primer for those not familiar with Sapporo (the brand and not the place), they are a beer manufacturing company that is quite well-known in this market.
 They are now trying their hand in offering a wider variety of drinks for consumers, case in point, the diet water.

 But how does diet water work?
 Isn’t ordinary water enough for those who are looking to lose some weight?
 As their marketing for Diet Water points out, it contains a special type of peptide bond that targets fat cells via the bloodstream.
 What you need to remember here is that I have searched online for any studies that can back this claim up and up until this writing I can only say that it is still pending.

 Does this mean that Sapporo Diet Water does not work?
 Well, it has gained some popularity in the fitness world and some individuals swear that this helped them shed some weight.
 This support from a good chunk of people (no pun intended) does give it some form of credence.
 Personally, I think it pretty much has the same effect as drinking ordinary water.
 But maybe that is because I’m already actively working out daily.